ESchouten/CleanArchitecture/README.md

 The domain and usecases modules do not have any external dependencies.

 - Adapter layer: each adapter is implemented as a standalone module, lowering dependence on specific frameworks and libraries and making them interchangable.
-The server module consumes all adapters (e.g. databases, (graphql) endpoints, authentication logic)
+The infrastructure module consumes all adapters (e.g. databases, (graphql) endpoints, authentication logic)

 GraphQL endpoints are auto-generated from the Usecases